rasenshuriken12/Sem_IV/ADBMS/QB/README.md

 5. Pivot → Change data view

 - changes the dimensional orientation of the cube, allowing users to view data from different perspectives by reordering dimensions.

+Here is the consolidated list of **unique** questions from your sample paper.
+I have merged all repeated variations (e.g., Star Schema design, ETL processes, OLAP operations) into single, comprehensive entries so you can study efficiently without redundancy.

+### **Section 1: SQL & OLAP Operations**
+**Q1.** Consider an Online Sales Data Warehouse with tables: `Sales_Fact`, `Product_Dim`, `Customer_Dim`, and `Time_Dim`.
+*   **Option A:** Write analytical SQL queries to find:
+    1. Total sales by product category.
+    2. Quarterly sales performance.
+    3. Region-wise revenue analysis.
+    4. Average sales per customer.
+    *(Variation: Also explain how the output helps management in decision-making.)*
+*   **Option B:** Explain how OLAP operations help analyze business data.
+Illustrate the following with examples from an Online Sales cube:
+    1. Roll-up
+    2. Drill-down
+    3. Slice
+    4. Dice
+    5. Pivot
+    *(Variation: Explain how a Star Schema supports these specific OLAP operations.)*

+---

+### **Section 2: Data Warehouse Modeling (Star vs. Snowflake)**
+**Q2.** An Online Retail Company wants to build a Data Warehouse using data from `Orders`, `Customers`, and `Products` tables.
+*   **Option A:** Design a **Star Schema** for this scenario.
+Clearly identify:
+    1. Fact table and its attributes.
+    2. Dimension tables and their attributes.
+    3. Key attributes (Primary/Foreign Keys).
+    4. Explain how this schema supports business analytics with 3 specific examples (including 2 sample SQL queries).
+*   **Option B:** Convert the above Star Schema into a **Snowflake Schema**.
+    1. Explain the normalization process used.
+    2. Discuss the advantages and disadvantages of the Snowflake schema in this specific case.
+    3. Explain situations where a Snowflake schema is preferred over a Star Schema.

+---

+### **Section 3: ETL Process & Challenges**
+**Q3.**
+*   **Option A:** Explain the **ETL (Extract, Transform, Load)** process used in Data Warehousing.
+Describe the activities involved in each stage with suitable examples.
+    *(Variation: Design an ETL workflow for integrating data from E-commerce, Mobile App, and Offline Store sources, covering extraction, transformation, loading, and validation.)*
+*   **Option B:** Describe the role of **Data Transformation** in ETL.
+Explain at least five common transformation techniques (e.g., cleaning, standardization, derivation) used during processing.
+    *(Variation: Discuss major ETL challenges such as data quality, heterogeneous sources, missing values, consistency, and referential integrity, suggesting solutions for each.)*

+---

+### **Section 4: ETL Implementation, Automation & Quality**
+**Q4.**
+*   **Option A:** Explain how an ETL pipeline can be implemented using **Python** to:
+    1. Extract data from CSV files/APIs.
+    2. Perform transformations (remove missing values, convert dates, calculate totals).
+    3. Load cleaned data into a SQLite database.
+    *(Include a simple code snippet demonstrating this process.)*
+*   **Option B:** Discuss how to **automate** the ETL process for daily sales data.
+Your answer should cover:
+    1. Reading files/Data validation.
+    2. Loading mechanisms.
+    3. Logging and Error Handling.
+    4. Auditing and Data Reconciliation.
+    5. Scheduling the job.

+---

+### **Section 5: DW Architecture & Concepts**
+**Q5.**
+*   **Option A:** Explain the **Architecture of a Data Warehouse**.
+Discuss the role of:
+    1. Data Source systems.
+    2. Staging area.
+    3. Data warehouse repository.
+    4. Data marts.
+    5. Metadata Manager.
+*   **Option B:** Differentiate between the following concepts (provide at least 3 differences with examples for each):
+    1. Data Warehouse vs. Traditional Database (or DBMS).
+    2. OLTP vs. OLAP systems.
+    3. SQL vs. NoSQL (or Schema vs. Schema-less Design).

+---

+### **Section 6: NoSQL & Schema-less Databases**
+**Q6.**
+*   **Option A:** What do you understand by **Schema-less database** design?
+    1. Explain the different elements of the **BASE Model**.
+    2. Differentiate between ACID and BASE models.
+    3. Explain different types of NoSQL databases (Key-Value, Document, Column-family, Graph) with examples.
+*   **Option B:** Compare **Schema-less** design with Relational Schema design.
+    1. What are its advantages and limitations?
+    2. Discuss **Vertical Scaling vs. Horizontal Scaling** in the context of NoSQL/Distributed databases.
+    3. Discuss scaling, availability, performance, and latency considerations in schema-less systems.

+---

+### **Section 7: Advanced Analytics & Cubes**
+**Q7.**
+*   **Option A:** An E-commerce company wants to analyze customer behavior using a **Snowflake Schema**.
+Design three analytical queries to answer:
+    1. Which product categories generate the highest revenue?
+    2. Which region shows the fastest sales growth?
+    3. What is the monthly sales trend for the past year?
+*   **Option B:** Explain how **OLAP Cubes** can be built from a Sales Star Schema to support multidimensional analysis.
+Discuss the dimensions, measures, and hierarchies involved.